 Usually, yes - unless we have already received a total of six questions and notices to speak for that meeting (see below).

 When we receive your question at the offices, the Chief Executive will decide whether to allow the question or the right to speak.
 She can reject it if:

-- It is about something which this Council does not have a responsibility for or it does not directly affect the district of South Kesteven;
+- It is about something for which this Council is not responsible or it does not directly affect the district of South Kesteven

-- Is more or less the same as a question which has been put at a previous meeting of the Council in the last six months;
+- Is more or less the same as a question that has been put at a previous meeting of the Council in the last six months

 - To answer the question means that confidential information would have to be given out.